Gregovate/MSB-Production-Database-Project/naming_conventions.md

 EC01-Head
 ```

 ⚠️ **Note:** If the UID or channel of a prop changes, the preview and all labeling must be updated.
 This has historically caused issues when UIDs were reassigned.
+NO EXISTING CHANNEL NAMES CAN BE CHANGED WITHOUT AUTHORIZATION!

 ---